AliBaghizadeh/CICD-for-machine-learning/README.md

 [![CI/CD](https://github.com/AliBaghizadeh/CICD-for-machine-learning/actions/workflows/ci.yml/badge.svg)](https://github.com/AliBaghizadeh/CICD-for-machine-learning/actions)
 [![HuggingFace Space](https://img.shields.io/badge/🤗%20HuggingFace-Space-yellow)](https://huggingface.co/spaces/alibaghizade/time_series_energy)

+---

+## 📖 About This Project

+This project tackles the critical challenge of **short-term energy load forecasting** for European power grids, using over **800,000 hours** of historical energy consumption data from 10 European countries (Austria, Germany, France, Italy, Belgium, Switzerland, Netherlands, Poland, Czech Republic, and Spain).
+Accurate energy forecasting is essential for grid stability, cost optimization, and renewable energy integration.
+The dataset includes hourly energy loads (in megawatts), weather conditions (temperature and solar radiation), and temporal patterns spanning multiple years, making it an ideal testbed for advanced time-series machine learning techniques.

+To solve this problem, I built a **production-grade MLOps pipeline** that goes far beyond simple model training.
+I selected three state-of-the-art gradient boosting algorithms—**XGBoost, LightGBM, and CatBoost**—each known for their exceptional performance on tabular data and time-series forecasting.
+Rather than settling for default parameters, I implemented **Bayesian hyperparameter optimization using Optuna**, running 20 trials per model (60 total experiments) to systematically search through parameter spaces and identify optimal configurations.
+This optimization process leveraged **GPU acceleration** on an NVIDIA RTX 5080, reducing training time from hours to minutes while exploring learning rates, tree depths, regularization parameters, and sampling strategies.
+The entire experimentation process was tracked using **MLflow**, a self-hosted server deployed on **AWS EC2** with **S3 artifact storage** and **PostgreSQL metadata store**, enabling complete reproducibility and model versioning.
+Finally, I deployed the best-performing models to a **Gradio web application** hosted on **HuggingFace Spaces**, creating an interactive interface where users can compare predictions from all three models in real-time.
+The entire workflow is automated through **GitHub Actions CI/CD pipelines**, ensuring that every code change triggers model retraining, performance evaluation, and automatic deployment—demonstrating enterprise-level MLOps practices from data to deployment.

+---

 ## 🎯 Overview

 A production-ready MLOps pipeline for forecasting hourly energy consumption across **10 European countries** using **3 optimized gradient boosting models**.
 This project demonstrates end-to-end machine learning lifecycle management with automated CI/CD, experiment tracking, and model registry.